RWTH-EBC/EBC-Tutorials/EBC-Python/README.md

 * point you to some "learn to code" tutorials
 * show you some concepts that may help you improving your coding efficiency (We made already a lot of mistakes for you, you do not have to re-do those)

+In the end, we want you to be able to use the EBC own Python libraries and even advance them.
+You should also recognize the advantages of object orientation and be able to use them.

 # A short introduction
 ## What is Python, and what not